robin-raymond/zax.io/basics.md

 ### Compiler directives

 ````
+abi                 // forces a function on a `type` to use a specific ABI
+                    // calling convention
 align               // align contained types to a zero modulus address boundary
 asset               // copy asset to built bundle
 asynchronous        // indicates a function not normally considered to operate